Bacon & Day (1)

 A Grammy nominated banjo player friend of mine has played this '49 Classic' a number of times, and told me that this has "The Mastertone" sound that many Gibson lovers are looking for.

-Much more rare and harder to find than the Gibson Earl Scruggs Standard, this Gibson ES 49 Classic is patterned after Earl Scruggs' PreWar Granada that he sent to Gibson in 1950 for new frets and other work, and it came back with bowtie inlay (that is the same as on this '49 Classic'.)
+Much more rare and harder to find than the Gibson Earl Scruggs Standard, this Gibson ES 49 Classic (less then 400 made) is patterned after Earl Scruggs' PreWar Granada that he sent to Gibson in 1950 for new frets and other work, and it came back with bowtie inlay (that is the same as on this '49 Classic'.)

 I bought this '49 Classic' from the originally owner, who bought it in 1998.